Who is "the only true God"?

 After Jesus’ resurrection and ascension, His apostles continued teaching the same understanding of God:

-This is confirmed again in 1 Corinthians 8:6:
+This understanding is further confirmed in 1 Corinthians 8:6:

 “But to us there is but one God, the Father, of whom are all things… and one Lord Jesus Christ…”

-Paul distinguishes the one God as the Father, and the one Lord as Jesus Christ.
-They are not merged into one being—they are united in purpose, relationship, and mission, but clearly distinguished in identity.
+Paul clearly distinguishes the one God as the Father, and the one Lord as Jesus Christ.
+They are not merged into one being; rather, they are united in purpose, relationship, and mission, while remaining distinct in identity.

 Conclusion

-The Jewish scribe’s affirmation—“there is one God; and there is none other but He”—was not corrected by Jesus because it was true.
-And the apostles continued to preach that same God to both Jews and Gentiles: the Father, who is the God of Abraham, Isaac, and Jacob, and who glorified His Son, Jesus Christ.
+The Jewish scribe’s statement—“there is one God; and there is none other but He”—was not corrected by Jesus because it was true.
+And the apostles continued to preach that same God to both Jews and Gentiles: the Father, the God of Abraham, Isaac, and Jacob, who glorified His Son, Jesus Christ.

-To know the Father—the only true God—and His Son Jesus Christ, whom He has sent, is the very essence of eternal life (John 17:3).
-Let us then cling to the clarity and simplicity of Scripture and believe as Jesus believed, as He taught, and as His apostles declared:
+To know the Father—the only true God—and Jesus Christ, whom He has sent, is the very essence of eternal life (John 17:3).